-All Cal MediConnect health plans performed at 75% or higher for the quality withhold measures for Calendar Year 2014, which is the latest data available.
-DY 1 consists of Calendar Years 1 and 2, April 1, 2014 to December 31, 2015.
+MMPs varied in their performance for the Calendar Year 2015 quality withholds.
+While some received 75 percent or higher of the withhold amount for the quality withhold measures for Calendar Year 2015, half did not based on the latest data available.
+DY 1 consists of Calendar Years 1 and 2, which includes April 1, 2014, to December 31, 2015.